ShipEngine/shipengine-js/docs/track-using-label-id.md

 Input Parameters
 -------------------------------------

-The `trackByLabelId` method requires the ID of the label associated with the shipment you are trying to track.
+The `trackUsingLabelId` method requires the ID of the label associated with the shipment you are trying to track.

 Output
 --------------------------------
-The `trackByLabelId` method returns tracking information associated with the shipment for the given label ID.
+The `trackUsingLabelId` method returns tracking information associated with the shipment for the given label ID.
-If you are using TypeScript, you can import the [`TrackByLabelIdTypes.Result`](https://github.com/ShipEngine/shipengine-js/blob/main/src/validate-addresses/types/public-result.ts) type into your project to take advantage of your IDE's code completion functionality.
+If you are using TypeScript, you can import the [`TrackUsingLabelIdTypes.Result`](https://github.com/ShipEngine/shipengine-js/blob/main/src/validate-addresses/types/public-result.ts) type into your project to take advantage of your IDE's code completion functionality.

 Example